ryokiti0104/inbound-tourism-analysis/README.md

 ### USD/JPY vs REER over Time
 ![USD/JPY vs REER over Time](images/USD:JPY_vs_REER_over_Time.png)
+USD/JPY and REER exhibit a clear inverse relationship over time, indicating that a weaker yen in nominal terms is generally accompanied by a decline in its real effective value.

 ### Consumption Amount by Year
 ![Consumption Amount by Year](images/Consumption_Amount_by_Year.png)